Pece17/IoTBeacon/README.md

 ## BlueBeacon Manager App

-- Includes Device (beacon) informations, Global settings, Eddystone slots, iBeacon / Quuppa slots, Safety slot.
+- Includes Device (beacon) information, Global settings, Eddystone slots, iBeacon / Quuppa slots, Safety slot
-- We upgraded the firmware and changed passwords to the beacons
+- We upgraded the firmware and changed the passwords for the beacons

 # Raspberry Pi